fayolistic/Epic-prediction-frontend/README.md

 - Eslint and prettier is updated in this repo
 - Header component has been created for reusable cases
 - You can your NavBar component in the created folder
-- Global css has also been created in the index.css, check for updates
+- Global css has also been created in the index.css, check for updates.